Relintai/pandemonium_engine_docs/tutorials/export/exporting_for_web.md

         else:
             print("The JavaScript singleton is NOT available")

+Tip:
-.. tip:: GDScript's multi-line strings, surrounded by 3 quotes `"""` as in
+ GDScript's multi-line strings, surrounded by 3 quotes `"""` as in
          `my_func3()` above, are useful to keep JavaScript code readable.

 The `eval` method also accepts a second, optional Boolean argument, which